gyaresu/gareth-com-au/_pages/about.md

 title: "About"
 ---

 With over 25 years in IT leadership and a track record spanning diverse industries and countries, I bring deep expertise in technology consulting, digital transformation, and strategic IT management.
-My experience ranges from hands-on technical roles to executive advisory, and I have worked with organizations of all sizes—from nonprofits to large corporations and government agencies.
+My experience ranges from hands-on technical roles to executive advisory, and I have worked with organizations of all sizes - from nonprofits to large corporations and government agencies.

 ### My Professional Journey